uvarc/rc-website/content/post/2024-july-afton-release.md

 {{< alert-green >}}The HPC system in the standard security zone, including <i>Rivanna</i>, will be down on <strong>Tuesday, July 2, 2024</strong> beginning at 6 a.m.
 During the downtime RC engineers will implement final configuration changes in preparation of the <b>full production release of the new <i>Afton HPC system</i></b>.{{< /alert-green >}}

 You may continue to submit jobs until the maintenance period begins, but if the system determines your job will not have time to finish, it will not start until the HPC systems are returned to service.
-While drive mapping and project storage will be unavailable, other storage will remain accessible through Globus.

 The *Rivanna* and *Afton* production systems are expected to return to service by **Wednesday, July 3 at 6 a.m.**